rajnishgeek/rajnishgeek/README.md

-### Hi there 👋, I'm Rajnish
+# Hi there 👋, I'm Rajnish
-# A passinate Full Stack Web Developmer from India
-# I am pursuing a B.E degree in Computer Science from NSUT, Delhi.
+## A passinate Full Stack Web Developmer from India.
+I am pursuing a B.E degree in Computer Science from NSUT, Delhi.

 - 🔭 I’m currently working on To-Do Project